bgctw/CrossInverts.jl/docs/src/example_vec.md

 ### Priors, Observations, and Observation uncertainty

-We need to provide additional information to the inversion, such as observations, observation uncertainties, and prior distribution.
+We need to provide additional information to the inversion, such as observations, observation uncertainties, and prior distributions.

 We provide priors with function [`get_case_priors_dict`](@ref).
 For simplicity we return the same priors independent of the individual or the scenario.
-For the SymbolicArray parameters, we need to provide a Multivariate distribution.
+For the `SymbolicArray` parameters, we need to provide a Multivariate distribution.
 Here, we provide a product distribution of uncorrelated LogNormal distributions, which are specified by its mode and upper quantile using [`df_from_paramsModeUpperRows`](@ref).